 The Foundation was created in 2008 by The Doctors Company, the nation’s largest insurer of medical professional liability for physicians, surgeons, and other health professionals.

 The purpose of the Foundation is to support patient safety education for healthcare professionals in training and in practice, and patient safety research with clinically useful applications.
 In this context, patient safety is defined as a healthcare discipline that minimizes the incidence and impact of adverse events by redesigning systems and processes using human factors principles to reduce errors.

 The Foundation does not support clinical research projects primarily involving the provision of medical support services to patients.
 Construction projects and the purchase of equipment will not be funded.
 While general funding for medical meetings and conferences will not be considered, support for invited speakers when the principal focus of their presentation is on patient safety, and support for the attendance of healthcare professionals in training at patient safety conferences will be considered.

 The Foundation is a charitable organization with 501(c)3 nonprofit status.
 It is governed by a nine-member Board of Directors that includes physicians and corporate representatives.
 The board is chaired by David B. Troxel, MD, who is also medical director at The Doctors Company.

-The Doctors Company Foundation is no longer accepting grant applications for 2017.
-Information about the 2018 Grant Application cycle will be posted here in January of 2018.
+The Doctors Company Foundation is now accepting grant applications for 2018.
 If you would like information about submitting a request to our Foundation, please visit our Grant Application Process page.